-Guy Fieri recently rolled in to Indianapolis to check out our best Diners, Drive-Ins & Dives.
+Guy Fieri rolled in to Indianapolis to check out our best Diners, Drive-Ins & Dives.
 From tasty tamales to Philly cheesesteaks, Guy really got a sneak peek at some of the best hidden gems in Indianapolis.

 Steer-In - This 50-year-old diner features tasty sandwiches and classic burgers.
 Guy fell in love with the made-from-scratch Italian meatball sub covered in mozzarella and asiago cheeses.

 Zydeco's - Located southwest of downtown in Mooresville, this Cajun restaurant has quite the New Orleans flair.
 Guy opted for the homemade jambalaya and blackened catfish.